PipedreamHQ/docs/docs/what-is-pipedream/README.md

 You have full control over your workflow.
 In addition to pre-built [actions](/notebook/actions/), you can add [Node.js code](/notebook/code/) — JavaScript — at any step, using virtually any `npm` package you want to perform any programming logic.

-We've tried hard to simplify the stuff you shouldn't have to care about — the infrastructure — while giving you full control over your workflow.
-We hope Pipedream will help you solve problems quickly and effortlessly.
+We've tried to simplify the stuff you shouldn't have to care about — the infrastructure — while giving you full control over your workflow.

 ## What are workflows?

 A workflow is just a script that operates on an event.

 Every workflow has a source, or trigger.
-You can send an event via HTTP / webhook, or trigger a workflow using a [cron job](/cron/).
+You can send an event via [HTTP / webhook](/notebook/sources/#webhook-sources), or trigger a workflow using a [cron job](/cron/).

 Then, you can combine pre-built [actions](/notebook/actions/) or [Node.js code](/notebook/code/) to build anything you'd like.